 The types and severity of symptoms of osteoarthritis vary between individuals.
 At the onset of the disease, the symptoms of osteoarthritis can be vague and develop slowly.
 Many people may have no symptoms in early stages.

 As osteoarthritis progress, joint pain occurs.
-Joint pain progresses in severity over time and can lead to difficulty moving, ...more symptoms »
+Joint pain progresses in severity over time and can lead to difficulty ...more symptoms »

 There is no cure for osteoarthritis, but with early recognition and treatment, it is possible to minimize and delay joint damage and complications of the disease, such as chronic pain and disability.
 The most successful treatment plans usually use a multipronged approach, including physical therapy, appropriate periods of rest and exercise, medications, and in some cases ...more treatments »

 A diagnosis of osteoarthritis may be delayed or missed because early symptoms may be mild and intermittent and develop slowly.
 In addition, some people do not experience symptoms in early stages of osteoarthritis.
-Symptoms may also be mistakenly attributed to other conditions and diseases, such as rheumatoid arthritis, minor joint trauma, aging, or ...more misdiagnosis »
+Symptoms may also be mistakenly attributed to other conditions and diseases, such as rheumatoid arthritis, minor joint trauma, aging, or excessive exercise. ...more misdiagnosis »

 Symptoms of Osteoarthritis